Catit Triple-Tier Water Fountain · โ˜… 4.5 Best Budget Multi-Tier Fountain Check price on Amazon →

 Weekly minimum.
 The plastic construction develops biofilm faster than stainless, and the three-tier design has more surfaces to wipe down.
 Catit also recommends full pump disassembly every 2 to 4 weeks.

-Filter cartridges run about $3 to $5 each in bulk packs, and one filter lasts about 30 days.
-Annual filter cost is about $40 to $60.
+Filter cartridges run for the price each in bulk packs, and one filter lasts about 30 days.
+Annual filter cost is for the price.
 Catit filters are not interchangeable with PetSafe, so plan on the proprietary cartridge.

 Sarah Chen